Zhengtong Xu 徐政通

 Awards

-• Magoon Graduate Student Research Excellence Award (sole awardee from Purdue IE), Purdue University, 2025
+• Magoon Graduate Student Research Excellence Award, Purdue University, 2025

 • Dr. Theodore J. and Isabel M. Williams Fellowship, Purdue University, 2022